How to Write a CV Personal Statement: A Guide

 Managerial CV profile

-An experienced manager with a balanced skill set, combining a results-driven mindset with building a personal, relational team culture.
+A seasoned manager with a balanced skill set, combining a results-driven mindset with building personal, relational team culture.
 Created high-performing sales and marketing teams across a 20-year career, with a focus on staff development and nurturing highly creative, collaborative work environments.

 Human resources CV profile